SlobodanDodic/ema/README.md

   - GraphQL
   - PostgreSQL 16 DB

+## Deployment

+- **Docker Containers:**
+  - **Client Container**: Hosts the React application, ensuring that all dependencies are aligned with the development environment.
+  - **Server Container**: Contains the NestJS application along with Prisma and GraphQL setup, interfacing with a PostgreSQL database container.
+- **Docker Compose**:
+  - Use Docker Compose to manage the multi-container setup (client, server, database) with a single command, enhancing configuration and operation simplicity.

-## Starting the Application on `branch pg_admin_4`
+## Starting the Application

+### On `branch pg_admin_4`

+**\*Note:** Not finished, because I've decided to use Docker\*

-### Client Side
+#### Client Side

-To start the client-side application:

 1. Navigate to the `client` directory.
-2. Run the Vite development server using command: `npm run dev`,
+2. Run the Vite development server using the command: `npm run dev`.

-## Server Side
+#### Server Side

-To start the server-side application:

 1. Navigate to the `server` directory.
-2. Start the NestJS development server using command: `npm run start:dev`,
+2. Start the NestJS development server using the command: `npm run start:dev`.
-3. Open Prisma Studio using command: `npx prisma studio`,
+3. Open Prisma Studio using the command: `npx prisma studio`.

-## Starting the Application on `branch main`
+### On `branch main`

-### Root
+#### Root

-To start the the whole application:

 1. Navigate to the `root` directory.
-2. Start the Docker Compose development server using command: `docker compose up --build`,
+2. Start the Docker Compose development environment using the command: `docker compose up --build`.
-3. Open Prisma Studio using command: `npm run prisma-studio`,
+3. Open Prisma Studio using the command: `npm run prisma-studio`.

+## Features

-## Login & Registration Page
+### Login & Registration

-The application includes functionality for user registration and login:

-### User Registration & Login Flow
+- **User Registration & Login Flow:**

-1. Users fill out and submit the sign-up form with their email and password.
+  - Users fill out and submit the sign-up form with their email and password.
-2. After submission, the user awaits approval from an administrator.
+  - Users await approval from an administrator.
-3. The administrator reviews and approves the user by activating their account and sending a notification.
-4. Once approved, the user can log in to the application.
+  - Administrators review and activate the user's account.
+  - Approved users can log in.
-5. Users will also have the option to reset their password if forgotten (this feature is not yet implemented).
+  - Users can reset their password if forgotten (feature pending implementation).

-## Employee Entry Form

-The application includes functionality for adding, editing, and deleting employees:

-### Employee Entry Form Flow
+### Employee Management

+- **Employee Entry Form:**

-1. Users fill out and submit the employee entry form with their details.
+  - Users submit the employee form with necessary details.
-2. The employee entry form will be submitted to the database.
+  - Details are saved to the database.

-## Employee Details Page

-The application includes functionality for viewing, editing, and deleting employee details:

-### Employee Details Page Flow
+- **Employee Details Page:**

-1. Users can view and edit employee details.
+  - Users can view, edit, and delete employee information.
-2. The employee details will be updated in the database.
+  - Updates are reflected in the database.

-## Health Care And Fitpass Members
+### Health Care And Fitpass Management

-The application includes functionality for adding, editing, and deleting health care members:

-### Health Care And Fitpass Members Flow
+- **Health Care And Fitpass Members Flow:**

-1. Users fill out and submit the health care member form with their details.
+  - Users submit forms for health care and fitpass members.
-2. The health care member form will be submitted to the database.
+  - Member details are saved to the database.